 GARDENA smart SILENO city Set 500

 Quite likely our second most stylish robotic lawn mower, the GARDENA smart SILENO city Set 500 is available from Amazon at £1,123.74.
-And so, it’s the third most expensive on our list.
+And so, it’s the third most expensive of our robotic lawn mowers.

 So what does slightly over a grand buy you?
 A smart mower which offers app control, efficient battery and detail cut on small gardens.